dsc-tiu/open-source-ml-ai/Neural_Networks/Documentation.md

 # Neural Networks
-Neural network is a machine learning model which tries to mimic the neurons present in our body, where information in comming from every direction rather than just one in case of conventional models like linear regession, logistic regression, Natural Language Processing,etc. This information is processed by the current perceptron and passed on to next perceptron.
+Neural network is a machine learning model which tries to mimic the neurons present in our body, where information in coming from every direction rather than just one in case of conventional models like linear regession, logistic regression, Natural Language Processing,etc. This information is processed by the current perceptron and passed on to next perceptron.
 This process goes on and on until the output/final layer is reached.

 With Neural Networks there is a possibility of complex decision boundaries making it a more efficient non-linear model.